flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 }
 ```

+EOL-ing will remove the listing of the application from the [Flathub website](https://flathub.org/).

 ## End of life Rebase

 If the application has been renamed, you must additionally include `end-of-life-rebase` with the new ID.
 Recent flatpak versions will prompt user if they'd like to switch to the renamed app.